 README file was

-incorrect, and has been removed from the distribution.
+incorrect, and was removed from the distribution.

 On Microsoft Windows, and when sockets were not used, specifying

 a port that was already used on Microsoft Windows could cause

 the clone of a MySQL Server to fail when using the

 --root-password option so that the cloned

 MySQL Server could change the password.
 The specified port is